Nusa Penida is full of bizarre and unique sights, but this one is a bit different from anything else the island has to offer.

 In any case, there was a good breeze at the top of the hills and it’s a nice quiet place to hang out for a minute!

-As of 2019, there is no parking fee or entry fee or visiting the hills.
-It’s free.
+There’s no parking fee or entry fee for visiting the hills.

 How To Get To Teletubbies Hill